On the night of December 7, Colombia’s windows, balconies, and sidewalks come alive in one of the country’s neatest traditions.

 What to Expect on Little Candles Day?

-Some tend to light the candles earlier in the evening on December 7, others only after midnight.
-Susana for example, says you should light them exactly at or just after midnight.
+Some light the candles earlier in the evening on December 7, others only after midnight.

-While family celebrations are common, it is also a popular night for people to go out dancing and partying with friends, at least in Cartagena, and people will often debut or estrenar their new December digs and outfits on Little Candle Day in Colombia.
+While family celebrations are common, it is also a popular night for people to go out dancing and partying with friends, at least in Cartagena.
+It’s not uncommon for people to be up partying late into the night.

 The next day, it is common for people to hang white flags in honor of the Virgin Mary as well.

-Since the Little Candles Day in Colombia is usually considered the start of Christmas celebrations, Cartagena’s Christmas lights are usually inaugurated on the Night of the Little Candles.
+Since the Little Candles Day in Colombia is usually considered the unofficial start of Christmas celebrations, Cartagena’s Christmas lights are usually inaugurated on the Night of the Little Candles.

 This is quite common in other cities and towns around Colombia as well.